 Human exceptionalism is the belief that we are unique.
 We evolved to see ourselves in this way.
 This extends to kinship with family, other social groups and our wider species Homo sapiens.
 Yet, since we started to create technology, especially writing, we have discovered, time and time again, through reflection and inquiry, that we are not as ‘exceptional’ as we assumed.

 Copernicus threw our little sphere out into the whirl of the solar system, de-anchoring us from our central place in the known universe.
 What we had evolved to see was the sun moving round the earth, so the alternative was counterintuitive and shocking.
+The sun does not rise, it is the earth that falls.
 Yet symbolic writing – mathematics and data – was definitive on the matter.
 ‘Flat earther’ is now a pejorative term.

 Darwin then showed that a creator was not necessary for design and that we were just another animal, the product of a process of genetic accidents and selection.
 There was no designer only the ‘blind watchmaking’ of the evolutionary process.
 In fact, our cognitive, affective and psychomotor capabilities are limited by the evolutionary process – limited working memory, forgetting, cognitive biases, fallible and failing ling term memories, inability to network efficiently, sleep and death.